juanfranfdezGit/dashboardTravl/README.md

 # Travl Dashboard frontend

-Frontend app, dashboard travl with React
+Frontend app for dashboard travl with React